 (B) If a refinancing is planned, the following:

-(i) The manner in which the refinancing will proceed, that is, sinking fund or refinancing.
+(i) The manner in which the refinancing will is to proceed, that is, such as a sinking fund or refinancing.

 (ii) The source of the capital to be used to implement the refinancing.